What Students Gain as a Result of Their MSLAW Education

 In order to better prepare its students, MSLAW has recently added another writing course, called Bar Essay Writing and Analysis.
 All students, prior to their penultimate semester at MSLAW, must successfully complete Bar Essay Writing & Analysis, to further hone their writing abilities.
 Students who receive a C- or below must retake this course prior to enrolling in Comparison of Massachusetts and National Law, MSLAW’s capstone course, taught to students in their last semester of study at MSLAW.

 In addition to in-class instruction of writing skills, students can avail themselves of the expertise of MSLAW faculty in its Writing Lab during each semester.

 Reading and analyzing judicial opinions: With the exception of the writing courses and most of the professional skills courses, almost all course materials are taught from casebooks (some of which have been authored by MSLAW professors), and each professor stresses the importance of careful reading of the voluminous number of cases covered in each course.
 Based upon this approach, and with extensive in-class discussion, students gain the knowledge and skills necessary to distill what is important in each case presented.
-MSLAW faculty, staff, and student organizations further this development by means of optional classes on brief writing and case analysis, either individually (through professor audiotape reviews of class materials), or by MSLAW’s two-night “Midnight Breakfast”, a popular series of reviews taught by an MSLAW faculty member.
+MSLAW faculty, staff, and student organizations further this development by means of optional classes on brief writing and case analysis, either individually (through professor audiotape reviews of class materials), or by MSLAW’s two-night “Midnight Breakfast,” a popular series of reviews taught by MSLAW faculty members.